aces/Loris-MRI/docs/01-Introduction.md

 regarding LORIS itself, please consult the [LORIS wiki][1].

-LORIS-MRI is a set of libraries, scripts, and settings responsible for the insertion, organization, and archival of uploaded imaging datasets.
+LORIS-MRI is a set of libraries, scripts, and settings responsible for the insertion, organization, and archiving of uploaded imaging datasets.
 It expects an uploaded, compressed file containing a [DICOM][2] scan session composed of many DICOM files.
 These DICOM files will be archived on the server and converted to [MINC][3] and (optionally)